misko321/producers-consumers-rmi/README.md

   empty.release(count);
 }
 ```
 The reason for the `empty` semaphore to be an instance of `UnfairSemaphore` is simple.
 If it was fair a situation might occur, when Producer that puts more than 1 unit would have insufficient free space in buffer to proceed and would be forced to wait blocking the access.
-If at the same time Consumer would require all buffer units to work, he would have to wait as well.
-That would effectively lead to a deadlock.
+If at the same time Consumer would require all buffer units to work, he would have to wait as well. **That would effectively lead to a deadlock**.
 However, when `UnfairSemaphore` is used instead, remaining producers (e.g. those that produce 1 unit) can do their job normally and fill the buffer.

 ## Examples